 The hike is strenuous and as the air grows thin at higher altitudes you will feel the effects.
 Depending on your level of fitness a porter may be a good option.

 It’s worth noting that you don’t have to hire a porter for the entire trip if you don’t want to.
-At any of the
+At any of thevillages you pass through porters can be hired.

 My advice would be to wait and see how you feel since you can always pick up a porter mid trip.